-Sunny is a writer and sustainable travel specialist who contributes to a variety of publications including National Geographic, The New York Times, BBC Travel, Lonely Planet, and Mic.
-Peruse a selection of her articles about travel, culture, sustainability, environment, adventure, health, and more below.
+Sunny is a writer and sustainable travel specialist.
+She contributes to a variety of print and digital publications including National Geographic, The New York Times, BBC Travel, The Washington Post, Glamour, CNN Travel, Lonely Planet, and more.
+Check out a selection of her articles and essays about travel, culture, adventure, sustainability, spirituality, relationships, and health and wellness here.

 One of the easiest ways to help protect popular sites and alleviate the pressure of overtourism is to abandon the beaten path and opt for alternative destinations.